ioccc-src/winner/2004/vik2/README.md

-The reason why I chose to do a [prime number](https://en.wikipedia.org/wiki/Prime_number) application is that the algorithm can be written to do a lot of calculations without a lot of nesting (`gnu cpp` allows only 200 nested includes).
+The reason why I chose to do a [prime number](https://en.wikipedia.org/wiki/Prime_number) application is that the algorithm can be written to do a lot of calculations without a lot of nesting (GNU `cpp` allows only 200 nested includes).

 ### Build and Run

 First, do a first pre-processing of the initial definitions.
-The FNAME symbol must be defined to the name of the output file.
+The `FNAME` symbol must be defined to the name of the output file.
 If you want to speed up the compilation, define the `STOP` symbol to anything from `_3` to `_10`.
 (The default value is `_10` which will make the compilation take some